How to Save Money with Energy Efficient HVAC Systems

 Air Sealing – energy audits find all the little spaces and gaps that exist around your home, letting air flow in and out every day.
 They can be in places you can feel, such as a drafty window, and in places you can’t see, such as the ductwork behind your walls.
 This is usually the biggest source of energy loss in a home.
 Once these gaps are found and corrected, ducts sealed tightly against leakage, you’ll start to see a noticeable improvement in the comfort level of your home, and in the rising costs of your utility bills.

-Replace Furnaces and Air Conditioners – there are many reasons to replace your current heating or cooling system and begin receiving the benefits immediately.
+There are many reasons to replace your current heating or cooling system and begin receiving the benefits immediately.
 Look for the Energy Star label, which has been specifically designed to cut energy costs.
 By only using a minimum amount of energy required to heat or cool a room, not only will the equipment cycle more efficiently, it can produce conditioned air right where you need it the most.
 Be sure to install the proper size for your home; frequent cycling often comes with equipment not properly matched to the size of your home, which ultimately wastes considerable amount of energy.
 The only way a homeowner can ensure properly sized HVAC equipment is installed that will operate at proper loads per industry standards is by choosing a HVAC specialist who is certified and trained.
 That’s why it’s important to choose a reputable, experienced HVAC contractor with proper certifications and training.

 Step 4: Enjoy